w38g0ru/vms/docs/registration.rst

    - Click on the "Not yet registered?" link.
    - Alternatively, you can directly access the registration page by visiting `https://vacancy.bpkihs.edu/register`.

+.. admonition:: Registration Instructions
+   :class: registration-info-card

+   Now that you've filled in all the required information, please follow these final steps:

+   1. **Review Your Information**: Take a moment to review all the details you've entered to ensure accuracy.

+   2. **Complete Registration**: Click the "Register" or "Submit" button to create your account.

+   3. **Email Confirmation**: You will receive an email confirming your successful registration.
+Please keep this email safe as it contains your username and password.

 Registration Form Fields
 ------------------------